Duke of Normandy: History of the title

 There is no record of Rollo holding or using any title.
-His son and grandson, Duke William I and Duke Richard I, used the titles "count" (Latin comes or consul) and "prince" (princeps).
-Prior to 1066, the most common title of the ruler of Normandy was "Count of Normandy" (comes Normanniae) or "Count of the Normans" (comes Normannorum).
+His son and grandson, William Longsword and Richard I, used the titles "count" (Latin comes or consul) and "prince" (princeps).
+Prior to 1066, the most common title of the ruler of Normandy was "count of Normandy" (comes Normanniae) or "Count of the Normans" (comes Normannorum).
 The title Count of Rouen (comes Rotomagensis) was never used in any official document, but it was used of William I and his son by the anonymous author of a lament (planctus) on his death.
 Defying Norman pretensions to the ducal title, Adhemar de Chabannes was still referring to the Norman ruler as "Count of Rouen" as late as the 1020s.
 In the 12th century, the Icelandic historian Ari Thorgilsson in his Landnámabók referred to Rollo as Ruðu jarl (earl of Rouen), the only attested form in Old Norse, although too late to be evidence for 10th-century practice.
 The late 11th-century Norman historian William of Poitiers used the title "Count of Rouen" for the Norman rulers down to Richard II.
 According to David C. Douglas, the title "Count of Rouen" (comes Rotomagensis) was never used in any official document.
 Charters are usually a source of information about titles, but none exist for Normandy in the middle of the tenth century.

-The first official recorded use of the title duke (dux) is in an act in favour of the Abbey of Fécamp in 1006 by Richard II, Duke of Normandy.
+The first official recorded use of the title duke (dux) is in an act in favour of the Abbey of Fécamp in 1006 by Richard II.
 Earlier, the writer Richer of Reims had called Richard I a dux pyratorum, but which only means "leader of pirates" and was not a title.
-During the reign of Richard II, the French king's chancery began to call the Norman ruler "Duke of the Normans" (dux Normannorum) for the first time.
-As late as the reign of Duke William II (1035–87), the ruler of Normandy could style himself "prince and duke, count of Normandy" as if unsure what his title should be.
-The literal Latin equivalent of "Duke of Normandy", dux Normanniae, was in use by 1066, but it did not supplant dux Normannorum until the Angevin period (1144–1204), at a time when Norman identity was fading.
+During the reign of Richard II, the French king's chancery began to call the Norman ruler "duke of the Normans" (dux Normannorum) for the first time.
+As late as the reign of William the Conqueror (1035–87), the ruler of Normandy could style himself "prince and duke, count of Normandy" as if unsure what his title should be.
+The literal Latin equivalent of "duke of Normandy", dux Normanniae, was in use by 1066, but it did not supplant dux Normannorum until the Angevin period (1144–1204), at a time when Norman identity was fading.